CloudBedrock/cribops-wp-kit/readme.txt

-=== LaunchKit ===
+=== CribOps WP Kit ===

 Contributors: @1wdtv
 Tags: ecommerce, membership, marketing, sales-funnels, checkout Tested up to: 6.7.1
 Requires PHP: 7.4
-Stable tag: 2.13.2
+Stable tag: 1.0.4
 Description: Everything you need to Launch, Grow, Market & Monetize with WordPress
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-LaunchKit makes it possible for anyone get up and running with a fully functional WordPress business site in just a few minutes.
+CribOps WP Kit makes it possible for anyone get up and running with a fully functional WordPress business site in just a few minutes.

 == License ==

-LaunchKit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version.
+CribOps WP Kit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version.

-LaunchKit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+CribOps WP Kit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with LaunchKit.
+You should have received a copy of the GNU General Public License along with CribOps WP Kit.

 == Description ==

-LaunchKit provides everything everything you need to Launch, Grow, Market & Monetize with WordPress.
+CribOps WP Kit provides everything everything you need to Launch, Grow, Market & Monetize with WordPress.

-* LaunchKit is free to install and use.
+* CribOps WP Kit is free to install and use.
 Additional premium features & hands-on help are [available here](https://wplaunchify.com/#pricing)

 ---

-LaunchKit makes it possible for anyone get up and running with a fully functional WordPress business site in just a few minutes.
+CribOps WP Kit makes it possible for anyone get up and running with a fully functional WordPress business site in just a few minutes.

-LaunchKit provides a curated, white-label admin experience for WordPress that makes it possible to launch powerful solutions in minutes instead of hours or days.
+CribOps WP Kit provides a curated, white-label admin experience for WordPress that makes it possible to launch powerful solutions in minutes instead of hours or days.

-LaunchKit offers powerful features by curating the best-in-class WordPress plugins into complementary features.
+CribOps WP Kit offers powerful features by curating the best-in-class WordPress plugins into complementary features.

 These features include: